Grasses are very good at providing structural elements in a garden and will often be happy in positions that other plants don't do well in.

-READY LATE SUMMER 2014.
-Just a bit different is this evergreen sedge which holds whorls of cream and lime green variegated leaves along upright purplish stems.
-Flowers like mini bulrushes appear in the centre of the whorls.
-Makes a terrific pot plant.
+Just a little bit different is this evergreen sedge which holds whorls of cream and lime green variegated leaves along upright purplish stems.
+Flowers rather like mini bulrushes appear in the centre of the whorls.
+Makes a terrific pot plant, but equallky at home in the border.
 Likes some shelter and a bit of shade.
 Moist but not wet soil.
-2 ft.
-2 litre pot.
+2 feet.
+2 litre...

 We think this is one of the very best blue grasses.
-Forms a dense compact tuft of fine evergreen greyish blue leaves and has flower spikes of a similar colour.
+Elijah Blue forms a dense compact tuft of fine evergreen greyish blue leaves and has flower spikes of a similar colour in summer.
 Very attractive.
 Sun or semi-shade.
 Any soil.
 12 in.
 1 litre pot.

 A real stunner of a grass that will make a statement without getting too big for its boots.
-It is of compact, arching habit, forming a mound of golden yellow leaves that remain semi-evergreen, and producing reddish brown flower spikes in early autumn.
+Hakonechloa All Gold is of compact, arching habit, forming a mound of golden yellow leaves that remain semi-evergreen, and producing reddish brown flower spikes in early autumn.
 Top drawer.
 Sun or semi-shade.
-Moist but well drained soil.
+Any reasonable soil.
 15 in.
 1 litre pot.

-Now the snowy woodrush, as it’s known, isn’t really a grass, but an evergreen perennial that looks so grass-like we have included it here.
-Sturdy green leaves look good all year round and in early to midsummer fluffy clumps of pure white flowers appear on arching stems.
+Now the snowy woodrush, as it’s known, isn’t really a grass, but an evergreen perennial that looks so grass-like it might as well be one.
+The clump of sturdy green leaves looks good all year round and in early to midsummer fluffy clouds of pure white flowers appear on arching stems.
 Sun or semi-shade.
 Moist but not wet soil.
 2 ft.
 2 litre pot.

-Again, not a true grass, but an evergreen clump-forming perennial that looks like one.
+Mondo grass (where did that name come from?) is not in fact a true grass, but an evergreen clump-forming perennial that looks like one.
 Handsome virtually black leaves are complemented in summer by tiny purplish white flowers, followed by black berries.
-Adorable.
-Most soils.
+Adorable and seemingly indestructible.
+Any reasonable soil.
 Sun or semi-shade.
 10 in.
 1 litre pot.

-This is a real gem of among grasses, forming a neat clump of gorgeous deep red leaves, which are such an attractive feature in themselves that the white flowering spikes come as a bonus.
+This is a real gem among grasses, forming a neat arching clump of gorgeous deep red leaves shading to olive brown, which are such an attractive feature in themselves that the hooked flowering spikes come as a bonus.
 One of the best, and evergreen!
 Sun or semi-shade.
-Prefers moist but well drained soil.
+Any reasonable soil.
 12-18 in.
 2 litre pot.